 Node components that are associated with specific pods.
 These nodes can either be a physical or virtual machine.

 These three components work with each other to scale and schedule containers properly.
-The master component dictates the scheduling and scaling commands.
+The controller component dictates the scheduling and scaling commands.
 The nodes then receive these commands and orchestrate the pods accordingly.

 Each of these units are self-contained services in their own right.
 They all communicate with each other over a series of specialized APIs.
 This means that Kubernetes is actually series of microservices itself.